Graylog2/documentation/pages/searching/decorators.rst

 List active decorators
 ^^^^^^^^^^^^^^^^^^^^^^

 The message table widget provides an overview of all active decorators.
-When opening the stream search page, by slecting a stream on the "Streams" page, the widget will be preconfigured and display the related search results.
+When opening the stream search page, by selecting a stream on the "Streams" page, the widget will be preconfigured and display the related search results.
 Editing the message table widget will open a modal with an overview of all active decorators.
 You can also add decorators here, but they will not be saved or associated with the stream.
-If you want to save a decorator only for a specific message table, you can do this inside a dashboard or saved search.
+If you want to save a decorator only for a specific message table, you can do this inside a :ref:`dashboards` or :ref:`saved-searches`.

 .. image:: /images/searching/decorator_message_table.png
    :align: center